VulcanJS/vulcan-next/README.md

 ### Setup your own git repository

-#### Initialization
+When creating your own application, you'll want to host the code on your own Git repository (on GitHub, BitBucket, etc.).

+#### Point git to your own repository

-Rename "origin" to "upstream", so you can use your own git repository as the main origin and VN official repo as "upstream".
+Rename "origin" to "upstream", so you can use your own git repository as the main "origin", and VN official repo as "upstream".

 ```sh
 git remote rename origin upstream